devenpatel2/go_book/README.md

-# go_book
+# Introduction
-Codes from "The Go Programming Language" book.
+This repo contains codes from "The Go Programming Language" book along with notes.